 Health & Wellbeing

-DPAG has five Mental Health First Aiders who are trained to offer a confidential, supportive and non-judgemental space to talk, they are:
+DPAG has seven Mental Health First Aiders who are trained to offer a confidential, supportive and non-judgemental space to talk, they are:

 You are also welcome to contact the Biochemistry Welfare Officers if you would prefer to speak to someone outside DPAG: